-I would like some advice about a problem with breaststroke leg kick when swimming butterfly stroke.
-My son is 11 years old and has problems learning butterfly.
-Every time he goes up to breathe he kicks breaststroke with his legs.
-He has a hard time to stop doing this.
+I would like some advice about a problem with breaststroke leg kicks when swimming the butterfly stroke.
+My son is 11 years old and has problems learning butterflies.
+Every time he goes up to breathe, he kicks breaststroke with his legs.
+He has a hard time stopping doing this.
 What can he do?

-It is important to first understand why your son is using a breaststroke leg kick each time he breathes for butterfly.
-Both butterfly stroke and breaststroke are simultaneous strokes, in other words, the legs kick at the same time and the arms pull at the same time.
-If he is competent and strong at breaststroke, then he is only doing what comes naturally when he needs to breathe.
+It is important first to understand why your son is using a breaststroke leg kick each time he breathes for butterfly.
+Both butterfly stroke and breaststroke are simultaneous strokes; in other words, the legs kick simultaneously, and the arms pull simultaneously.
+If he is competent and strong at breaststroke, he only does what comes naturally when he needs to breathe.

 A strong butterfly leg kick is needed to give the body enough lift for the head and face to exit the water so that a breath can be taken.
-Swimming using a kick board or float to isolate the leg kick whilst adding the breathing technique will help to isolate the problem.
-Get your son to make sure he can feel his ankles and feet touching together at all times, especially when he takes a breath.
+Swimming using a kickboard or float to isolate the leg kick whilst adding the breathing technique will help to isolate the problem.
+Get your son to ensure he can feel his ankles and feet touching together, especially when he takes a breath.

-The book also contains exercises to focus on all other aspects of the butterfly stroke including timing and coordination, which can also lead to mistimed leg kicks and the need to kick breaststroke instead.
+The book also contains exercises to focus on all aspects of the butterfly stroke, including timing and coordination, which can lead to mistimed leg kicks and the need to kick breaststroke instead.